w3c/cogai/demos/README.md

 ### Social Interaction and Theory of Mind

 A multi-agent demo that explores how agents can represent and reason with models of themselves and other agents.
-A further demo would build in that to explore what is involved in supporting empathy, compassion and emotional intelligence.
+A further demo would build on that to explore what is involved in supporting empathy, compassion and emotional intelligence.

 ### Using Natural Language to Teach Everyday skills